Atrion/Atrion.github.io/_posts/2025-06-11-Back-from-Halifax-onto-Projects-and-Praise.md

 This past weekend was the Halifax Bible Conference, and I came away both refreshed and challenged.
 The focus of the Bible study and ministry was 2 Corinthians chapters 1 through 6.
 These chapters are rich with instruction and comfort, and the ministry was both clear and deeply rooted in Scripture.
 As usual, the conference delivered on all fronts; spiritually uplifting messages, good food, far too many sweets, and wonderful fellowship with believers from across the region.

-For me, it was also a new experience.
+For me it was also a new experience.
 I traveled with several from my local assembly that I haven’t spent much time with before.
 A mix of adults and teens, a little convoy in five vehicles.
 Our group stayed in the home of one of their friends, a beautiful place tucked just off the water and only twenty minutes from the Gospel Hall.

 <!--more-->